Master and PhD Degrees

-Earthquake Engineering and Engineering Seismology (ROSE) is one of the three curricula of the doctoral programme in Understanding and Managing Extremes run by the UME Graduate School, the other being Risk and Emergency Management (REM) and Weather-Related Risks (WRR).
-Hence, when filling in the application form, applicants will have to specify to which curriculum they are applying.
+Earthquake Engineering and Engineering Seismology (ROSE) is one of the two curricula of the doctoral programme in Understanding and Managing Extremes, the other being Weather, Geological, Chemical and Environmental Risk.
+When filling in the application form, applicants will have to specify to which curriculum they are applying.

-When you will have finished providing all the requested data, you will be able to 'Submit your Application', and in this way confirm officially your interest in applying to a place in the UME School PhD programme for the next academic year which begins in September.
-The applications for the academic year 2013/2014, which will start on September 1, 2013, will open in early January 2013 and close on Thursday March 14, 2013 at midday Italian time.
+When you will have finished providing all the requested data, you will be able to 'Submit your Application', and in this way confirm officially your interest in applying to a place in the UME PhD programme for the next academic year which begins in October.
+The applications for the academic year 2018/2019, which will start on October 1, 2018, will close on March 9, 2018, at 13:00, Italian time (CET).

 Application for admission to a PhD Degree is based on an oral examination, following prior selection on the basis of the academic qualifications and experience submitted in the application form.
-The candidates selected for the oral examination will be contacted by the Admission Board to schedule the examination that will take place on April 3, 2013.
-Upon request by the candidate, the oral examination may take place via remote interview (e.g. using skype).
+The candidates selected for the oral examination will be contacted by the Admission Board to schedule the examination that will take place on 17 April 2018.
+Upon request by the candidate, the oral examination may take place via remote interview (e.g. using Skype).

-Up to fourteen applicants in total will be admitted to the three curricula of the UME doctoral programme (provided that all demonstrate a level of knowledge compliant with the minimum standards set by the Admission Board at the UME School).
+Up to eight applicants in total will be admitted to the two curricula of the UME doctoral programme (provided that all demonstrate a level of knowledge compliant with the minimum standards set by the Admission Board).

 The MEEES programme is an Erasmus Mundus Masters Course, that aims to provide higher-level education in the field of Earthquake Engineering and Engineering Seismology.
-Graduate students involved in this Erasmus Mundus Masters course have the possibility of following a 18-month MSc programmes on either Earthquake Engineering or Engineering Seismology or Earthquake Engineering and Engineering Seismology.
+Graduate students involved in this Erasmus Mundus Masters course have the possibility of following an 18-month Master programme on either Earthquake Engineering or Engineering Seismology or Earthquake Engineering and Engineering Seismology.

-Students must follow courses and/or carry out dissertation research projects in at least two of the following institutions: UME School (Pavia, Italy), University of Patras, University of Grenoble 1 "Joseph Fourier" and Middle East Technical University in Ankara, Turkey.
+Students must follow courses and/or carry out dissertation research projects in at least two of the following institutions: IUSS Pavia, University of Patras, University of Grenoble 1 "Joseph Fourier" and Middle East Technical University.

 Different taught modules will correspond to equally varying credits, defined according to the European Credit Transfer System (ECTS), depending on the number of work/study hours (each credit is equivalent to 25 hours of work).
 Masters dissertations, required for the attainment of the degree, correspond to 30 credits that can be acquired either through original research work or through a professional internship.